-Corbyn says he did lay a wreath at Palestinian Martyrs Cemetery
+Corbyn says Palestinian cemetery visit was to promote Middle East peace

 -

-Jeremy Corbyn has said that he did lay a wreath during a ceremony at the Palestinian Martyrs Cemetery – just a day after suggesting he had not.
+Jeremy Corbyn said he will not apologise for attending a controversial event at a Palestinian Martyrs Cemetery because he was trying to “promote peace in the Middle East”.

-The Labour leader was widely criticised after he said on Monday he was present when wreaths were laid during the commemoration in 2014 but did not think he was “actually involved in it”.
+The Labour leader had been widely criticised after he said he was present when wreaths were laid at the Tunis site in 2014 to the victims of an attack in Paris in 1992 but did not think he was “actually involved in it”.

-But pressed by reporters on Tuesday, he said: “I laid one wreath along with many other people.”

-Mr Corbyn’s earlier comments prompted Israeli Prime Minister Benjamin Netanyahu to accuse him of honouring one of the founders of the Black September terror group which carried out the 1972 Munich Olympics massacre.
+Mr Corbyn’s comments on Monday prompted Israeli Prime Minister Benjamin Netanyahu to accuse him of honouring one of the founders of the Black September terror group which carried out the 1972 Munich Olympics massacre, who died in the incident in the French capital.

 The Jewish Labour MP Luciana Berger said being “present” at the event was “the same as actually being involved” while Foreign Secretary Jeremy Hunt said he lacked “moral authority” when it came to condemning terrorist atrocities.

-Speaking during a visit to the Harper Adams University in Newport, Shropshire, Mr Corbyn insisted the wreath he laid at the cemetery in Tunis had been to commemorate all those killed during an Israeli air strike on the Palestinian Liberation Organisation’s offices in the city in 1985.
+Speaking during a visit on Tuesday to the Harper Adams University in Newport, Shropshire, Mr Corbyn insisted the wreath he laid at the cemetery in Tunis had been to commemorate all those killed during an Israeli air strike on the Palestinian Liberation Organisation’s offices in the city in 1985.

 “I, along with other colleagues… laid a wreath in memory of those who died in the hope that we have a peace process and peace in the future so those raids are never repeated,” he said.